esoubies/FlexSIM/README.md

 Preprint (2023), <br />
 E. Soubies, A. Nogueron, F. Pelletier, T. Mangeat, C. Leterrier, M. Unser, and D. Sage.

+## News

+* 22 Feb 2024: Integration of a pure Matlab version of the VMLMB optimization method in GlobalBioIm which is used in FlexSIM.
+As such, no need anymore to compile mex files.

 ## Getting started

 Download or clone this repository and run the script **InstallFlexSIM.m** which will download the required <a href="https://biomedical-imaging-group.github.io/GlobalBioIm/">GlobalBioIm library</a> v1.2 (or more recent releases) and make neceesary changes in your Matlab path.